scale-lab/DRiLLS/baseline/README.md

-This directory contains miscellaneous methods for combinatorial optimzation that we used en route to the outperforming rl-agent
+This directory contains miscellaneous methods for combinatorial optimzation that we used en route to discovering the RL methodology.